awslabs/aws-cloudfront-extensions/edge/nodejs/http302-from-origin/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- add-security-headers - Code for the application's Lambda function, which adds security headers when viewer response.
+- http302-from-origin - Code for the application's Lambda function, which adds security headers when viewer response.
 - events - Invocation events that you can use to invoke the function.
-- add-security-headers/tests - Unit tests for the application code.
+- http302-from-origin/tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.